f5devcentral/techxchange-gitops-lab/docs/introduction.md

 1. Select the **xRDP** access method in this component.

-1. Once the RDP file downloads, open it with your Remote Desktop Client of choice, usually by double-clicking on the downloaded file.
+1. Once the RDP file downloads, open it with your Remote Desktop client of choice, usually by double-clicking on the downloaded file.

 1. When prompted to login, use the credentials that are shown in the **Documentation** tab of the **appdev** UDF component.